 Graduate students in music may apply for assistantships in both the music department and in those areas of the university where assistantships do not require specialized knowledge.
 The student may request an application for an assistantship from the Graduate Office.

-Students should submit their application for an assistantship in music by March 1 if they intend to begin graduate study the following August.
+Students who apply for an assistantship in music should make application by March 1 if they intend to begin graduate study the following August.
 Assistantships are announced by April 15 for the coming academic year.

 This school offers programs in: